How to Stay Safe From the Biggest Cybersecurity Threats of 2025

 Advanced Persistent Threat Groups (APTs)

-Sophisticated hacking groups known as APTs focus on long-term, stealthy operations to infiltrate and maintain access to high-value targets.
-These groups are often state-run or state-sponsored groups, and may be associated with critical infrastructure attacks, targeting industries such as energy, healthcare, and finance.
-Some famous such groups include APT17, Lazarus Group, Cozy Bear, and Equation Group.
+State-sponsored or state-affiliated hacking groups, known as APTs, focus on long-term, stealthy infiltration of high-value targets.
+APTs have increasingly exploited zero-day vulnerabilities and supply chain dependencies to maintain covert access to sectors such as energy, healthcare, and finance.
+Well-known groups include APT17, Lazarus Group, Cozy Bear, and Equation Group.

 Cryptocurrency-Focused Hackers